dat-ecosystem-archive/anacapa-container/readme.md

 3. Download the Anacapa vagrant container

-First, download the Linux Container dataset from https://doi.org/10.6071/M31H29.
-Extract the downloaded file and ensure `anacapa-1.4.0.img` is present.

-Next, Download the Anacapa Vagrant Container from https://doi.org/10.6071/M3R07J.
-Extract the downloaded .tar.gz file and you should see two files, a copy of both Anacapa and CRUX configured for use in Vagrant.
-Extract both files, and then move the `crux_db` folder inside the `Anacapa_db` folder.
-Then move `anacapa-1.4.0.img` and `Anacapa_db` into a new folder somewhere you are comfortable working in, such as a folder called 'anacapa-test' in your home folder.
+Download the Anacapa Vagrant Container (Mac/Windows) from https://doi.org/10.6071/M3R07J.
+Extract the downloaded .tar.gz file and you should see an anacapa.img and a copy of both Anacapa and CRUX configured for use in Vagrant.
+Move the `crux_db` folder inside the `Anacapa_db` folder.
+Then move `anacapa-1.5.0.img` and `Anacapa_db` into a new folder somewhere you are comfortable working in, such as a folder called 'anacapa' in your home folder.

 4. To load your own data

 If the need arises, users can load their own data into the Virtualbox by adding it to the `singularity-vm/` directory and moving it into the vagrant directory in the Vituralbox.

 ```
-vagrant@vagrant:/vagrant$ cp -r /vagrant/datafolder ~/Anacapa-git/
+vagrant@vagrant:/vagrant$ cp -r /vagrant/datafolder ~/anacapa/
 ```

 5. Follow test instructions